St. Mary's Church, Aspen

-St. Mary’s (1892) is a second floor pioneer church in downtown Aspen.
-It was never elaborately decorated but its architecture had become discordant over time due to insensitive posthistoric painting campaigns rendering the ceiling and sanctuary vast and monolithic.
+St. Mary’s (1892) is a pioneer church in downtown Aspen.
+It was never elaborately decorated but its architecture had become discordant over time due to insensitive post-historic painting campaigns rendering the ceiling and sanctuary vast and monolithic.

 EverGreene painted and printed the new mural and decorative paintings on canvas in our Brooklyn Design Studio.
-Painting elements included the upper wall stars and arch surrounds onsite.
-The plaster studio fabricated the BVM and Joseph frames, frieze, and cornice.
+Painting elements included the upper wall stars, arch surrounds, and faux bois ceiling beams, executed onsite.
+The plaster studio fabricated the Blessed Virgin Mary and Joseph frames, frieze, and cornice.

 Conservators, painters, and a sculptor installed and finished new furnishings and sculptures as well as restored the existing.